Understanding the various types of corporate video services will allow you to pick out what is relevant to you and your business.

 You don’t even need the flashiest equipment to record such a video.
 All you need is a decent smartphone and a few minutes to map your place of work or any other locations of note!

 The duration of a location tour will vary from business to business.
-After all, some of you reading this might have a tiny office that could be summed up in a 60 second video (and there’s nothing wrong with that).
+After all, some of you reading this might have a tiny office that could be summed up in a 60 second video.

 Drones Make For Great Location Tours